Sylvexia/personal_research/10-29 Personal Research.md

 		- Those `!quant.uniform<>` type can be consume into `tensorflow flatbuffer`
 	- https://github.com/tensorflow/tensorflow/blob/2ace75af7df543cd7227d5bd2c7bb14ad9cc2630/tensorflow/compiler/mlir/quantization/tensorflow/tests/convert_fake_quant_to_qdq.mlir#L4
 		- `Tensorflow` actually migrate the `quant.dcast` to `quantfork.dcast`
+- Main takeaway:
+	- For the quantization on MLIR level, for our case study, I think it just inject the information need (like type mapping, scale, zero point...) to **type**
+	- After we have the type as abstraction, let the library or pass to deal with the abstraction.
+	- From the discussion I saw, there's no a singular unified way to quantize all the operator.
 # Collection of operation that still need to be handled
 - Under construction, I just put all of the operations to keep track of.
 - entry: `func.func @main_graph(%arg0: memref<1x1x28x28xf32>`-> `(memref<1x10xf32> {onnx.name = "19"})`